The Gate Inn is an old facility which has managed to survive the modernisation of the A2. It has a partner on the other side, Harbledown.

 Gate Service Station

 🌍 Operators (Official Websites):

 Trivia and History

 In 1983 the Gate Inn was taken over to become the Gate branch of Little Chef, alongside modern fuel facilities.
 The Little Chef closed on 22 August 2012 as part of the chain's cuts, but it was purchased by the branch manager who turned it into Sheila's Kitchen.
-Sheila’s Kitchen opened in May 2013 with the kitchen retaining the look of an old pub while serving as a modern diner.
+Sheila’s Kitchen opened in May 2013 with the kitchen retaining the look of an old pub whilst serving as a modern diner.
 Sheila’s Kitchen closed its doors for the final time on Wednesday 24 April 2019 following the owner moving on to focus on other business ventures.

 | none on A2|